 How wide should curtains be?

-Ripple fold style curtains have 1.6x to 2.4x fullness built-in, you can order Ripple fold style in the ripple fold custom curtains page.
-Be sure to enter the coverage width (the track/rod width).
+Ripple fold style curtains also have fullness built-in, the total coverage width is going to be track width.
+You can order Ripple fold style in the ripple fold custom curtains page.

 Stack Back Width